open-ebike/open-ebike.github.io/_posts/2025-09-24-display-field-data.md

 ---

 In [the previous post](https://open-ebike.github.io/devlog/2025/09/23/display-bulk-installation-reports.html) we displayed bulk installation reports associated with an eBike.
-Now let's [load field data](https://github.com/open-ebike/open-ebike-frontend/issues/10) associated with a component.
+Now let's [load field data](https://github.com/open-ebike/open-ebike-frontend/issues/10) associated with a component via the [Diagnosis Field Data API](https://portal.bosch-ebike.com/data-act/app#/smart-system-diagnosis-field-data).
 To do so we need to

 * [add a diagnosis field data service](https://github.com/open-ebike/open-ebike-frontend/commit/46148097056a36d4b6545b3e359c5ea5d35ae8d8) to fetch the field data associated with a component
 * [add a separate component details pags](https://github.com/open-ebike/open-ebike-frontend/commit/b27e5fd7cead1e9780c62cfb00c195af39aefb45) to display a components and its attributes